Can HOA Put a Lien on Your House in Texas? Understanding What You Need to Know

 4. Seek Mediation: If disagreements occur, consider mediation as a non-confrontational approach to resolving disputes with the association amicably.

-Engaging with your homeowner’s association proactively can create a more favorable outcome and protect your property from potential foreclosure due to HOA liens.
+Engaging with your (HOA) proactively can create a more favorable outcome and protect your property from potential foreclosure due to HOA liens.

 5. Financial Solutions for Homeowners Struggling with Unpaid HOA Dues